Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Asynchornous Programming with XRT (experimental)
 ------------------------------------------------

 From 22.1 release, XRT offers a simple asynchronous programming mechanism through user-defined queue.
-Though the queue is defind in XRT namespace (``xrt::queue``) the underlying implementation is completly detached from core XRT native API data-structures (such as ``xrt::bo``, ``xrt::kernel``, etc).
-The ``xrt::queue`` implementation is a light-weight, general-purpose queue implementation that can be used completely outside the XRT native API scope as well.
-If needed, the user can also use their own queue implementation on top of core Native XRT data strucrure.
+Though the queue implementation defind in XRT namespace (``xrt::queue``) the underlying implementation is completly detached from core XRT native API data-structures (such as ``xrt::bo``, ``xrt::kernel``, etc).
+The ``xrt::queue`` implementation is a light-weight, independent from core XRT API, general-purpose queue implementation (that can even be used completely outside the XRT native API scope as well).
+If needed, the user can also use their own queue implementation instead of implementation offered by ``xrt::queue``.

-By default all APIs use a host-thread for execution.
-So if an API have synchronous behavior the host-thread blocks until that operation is finished.
+As a premise, by default all XRT native APIs execute from the host-thread, so if an API have synchronous behavior the host-thread blocks until that task is finished.
 For example

 .. code:: c++
       :number-lines: 41